The Ballad of Lost C'Mell

-"The Ballad of Lost C'Mell" is a science fiction novella by American writer Cordwainer Smith.
-It was first published in October 1962 in Galaxy Magazine, and since reprinted in several compilations and omnibus editions.
+"The Ballad of Lost C'Mell" is a science fiction novella by the American writer Cordwainer Smith (a pen name of Paul Linebarger).
+The novella was first published in October 1962 in Galaxy Magazine, and it has since been reprinted in several compilations and omnibus editions.

-The main characters are Jestocost, a lord of the Instrumentality of Mankind, and C'mell, a beautiful cat-derived "underperson" (an animal given human speech and form but no rights, while retaining some of its inherent genetics – for example, C'mell's father held the long-jump record at the time) who works as a "girly-girl" (similar to an escort) at the main spaceport.
+The novella's main characters are Jestocost, a lord of the Instrumentality of Mankind, and C'mell, a beautiful cat-derived "underperson" who works as a "girly-girl" (like an escort) at Earth's main spaceport.
+In Smith's fiction, an underperson is an animal given human speech and form, but no rights, while retaining some of its inherent genetics—for example, C'mell's father held the long-jump record during the time of the story.